idaholab/moose/framework/doc/content/syntax/MultiApps/index.md

 If this parameter is not provided, a single position (0,0,0) will be used.

+## Mesh optimizations

+The [!param](/MultiApps/TransientMultiApp/clone_master_mesh) parameter allows for re-using the main application mesh in the sub-app.
+This avoids repeating mesh creation operations.
+This does not automatically transfer the mesh modifications performed by [Adaptivity](syntax/Adaptivity/index.md) on either the main or sub-app, though it does transfer initial mesh modification work such as uniform refinement.

+When using the same mesh between two applications, the [MultiAppCopyTransfer.md] may be utilized for more efficient transfers of field variables.

 ## Parallel Execution

 The `MultiApp` system is designed for efficient parallel execution of hierarchical problems.
 The